OPEN WORLD

 To answer your initial question, I think that today we can talk about a new generation that is truly multimodal, open to innovative and diverse mobility alternatives, but for which the car will always retain a central place.

-Indeed, this is a question that seems a little more complex.
 What are the expectations of the younger generation today when it comes to mobility offers?

 Today’s youth is pragmatic and above all they are looking to meet their mobility needs in a practical way and within their budget.
 This question of budget, this budgetary tension, is indeed crucial and is strongly present.
 Then, they will naturally turn – and this is a very important point for them – to less polluting and more inclusive modes of transport.
 We are thinking more specifically of public transport or shared services.
 But it’s true that today, these are modes that suffer from a poorer user experience than others – an issue that has been amplified by Covid.